Otros Ejercicios

 And if I ever have a son,

-I think I'm gonna name him,
+I think I'm him,

-Bill or George but Sue!
+or George but Sue!

-I still hate that name!
+I still that name!

 Click en la palabra para obtener su definición.